MOohTus/ODAMNet/docs/source/pages/analysis/usecase2.rst

 Context
 ==========

-In the context of the EJP-RD project, an overlap analysis between genes targeted by vitamins A and D and pathways related to CAKUT was performed (Ozisik *et al.*, 2021 [1]_).
+In the context of the EJP-RD project, an overlap analysis between genes targeted by vitamins A and D and pathways/processes related to CAKUT was performed (Ozisik *et al.*, 2021 [1]_).

 For the vitamin A analysis, data was retrieved from several sources: target genes come from